kestra-io/docs/content/docs/expressions/index.md

 ### Render Function and Null-Coalescing

-- **`render` Function:**
-  The `render` function is required to evaluate variables containing Pebble expressions.
+- **`render` Function:** the `render` function is required to evaluate variables containing Pebble expressions.
 Without it, variables will be treated as strings, and expressions inside them will not be evaluated.

-- **Null-Coalescing Operator (`??`):**
-  This operator ensures that the first non-null value is selected, providing a fallback mechanism.
+- **Null-Coalescing Operator (`??`):** this operator ensures that the first non-null value is selected, providing a fallback mechanism.

-This approach enables dynamic and flexible parsing of inputs and context variables in your flows.
+Combining the `render()` function with the Null-Coalescing operator enables dynamic and flexible parsing of complex expressions.

 ---